 Many of the artifacts from Africa and Oceania were once displayed in galleries of the Trocadéro palace where they were visited by the likes of Pablo Picasso, Amedeo Modigliani, and Paul Gauguin.
 These artists were so inspired by what they saw that they began to critique, question, and revolutionize the stagnating concepts of Western art that dominated the late 19th and early 20th centuries, and search for a deeper understanding of what it means to be human.

-Yet the Quai Branly Museum is not without its controversy, as many of the pieces displayed were collected (and occasionally stolen) between the 18th and 20th centuries during the colonial expansion of France and other European empires.
+The Quai Branly Museum is not without its controversy, as many of the pieces displayed were collected (and sometimes stolen) between the 18th and 20th centuries during the colonial expansion of France and other European empires.
+These European powers justified their conquests by asserting that they had a legal and religious right to the land of Indigenous peoples.
 As such, the museum has been at the heart of the ongoing debate over the “decolonization” of Western museums.
 In the wake of the discussion, the Quai Branly has made some earnest efforts to set historic wrongs right by returning many artifacts that hold religious significance to their countries of origin.

 Know Before You Go

 Like most of the Parisian museums, the Quai Branly is large and there is a lot to see.
 It's best to set aside at least a couple of hours for your visit in order to take everything in—or better yet, to visit multiple times.
 The museum is located in the 7th arrondissement on the bank of the Seine, just a 10-minute walk from the Eiffel Tower.